-These financial statements are for the Christian KiwiSaver Scheme (the "Scheme") for the year ended 31 March 2023 (the "reporting date").
-The Scheme changed its legal name on 15 March 2018 to Christian KiwiSaver Scheme (formerly Koinonia KiwiSaver Scheme).
-The name change was recorded in an amendment to the trust deed dated 13 March 2018.
+These financial statements are for the Christian KiwiSaver Scheme (the "Scheme") for the year ended 31 March 2024 (the "reporting date").

 The Scheme is established and domiciled in New Zealand.
 The main purpose of the Scheme is to provide retirement benefits to beneficiaries who are natural persons.
 The Scheme is a defined contribution scheme and a profit oriented reporting entity under the External Reporting Board Standard A1.